Postgraduate application process

 Track your application

-After you've submitted your application, we'll email you a username and password so you can track the progress of your application.
+After you've submitted your application, we will email you a username and password so you can track the progress of your application.

-You’ll receive an email from Academic Registry confirming your offer.
+You’ll receive an email from Admissions confirming your offer.

 When will I receive a decision on my application?

-Most applicants hear back from us within four weeks.
+Most applicants hear back from us within 4-6 weeks.
 For some courses decisions are made more quickly, although applications for research degrees can take longer.

 This means you have been offered a place - congratulations!

 Now all you need to do is accept the offer.

 This means you have been offered a place, but something is missing from your application – most likely one of your supporting documents or you are still to complete one of the qualifications required in order to gain admission to the University.
 Your offer letter will clearly state what evidence needs to be supplied.
 Once we have everything, your offer will change to Unconditional.

 You can request feedback on your application.